-I know Spain is a popular destination, but what about this Andratx in Mallorca

-Andrachium as it was once known, is a picturesque municipality on Mallorcan shores famous for its scenery, sounds and carnivals.
+I know Spain is a popular destination, but what about this Andratx in MallorcaAndrachium as it was once known, is a picturesque municipality on Mallorcan shores famous for its scenery, sounds and carnivals.

 Built inland as a measure against Barbary pirates, the town is easily marked by towers that warded off the enemy.
 Occupied by Mallorcans and historically by Romans, Andratx is now a proper tourist attraction following the EU injection of cash in 2004.

-The carnivals in the early part of each year remains the most attractive events to attend in the Mallorcan town.
+Andratx is beautiful, but what do I do there?The carnivals in the early part of each year remains the most attractive events to attend in the Mallorcan town.
 The rich history of the town is reflected in the pottery and coins, which is evidence of its existence since the 2nd century.

 Nautical activities are also rife in the area with lessons and recreational rides a real treat.
 Canoeing is also offered with the more experienced hands as well as the art of sailing on the beautiful Mediterranean Sea.
 The Club de Vela has well over 500 moorings for various water transport vehicles to Sa Dragonera and La Trappa.

 The natural park on Sa Dragonera boasts fascinating coves and nature trails that are lined with unique species of animals.
 The islet was declared a natural park in 1995 and can be accessed from Puerto de Andratx by sea.
 The mountainous region is ideal for camping and hiking, but it is largely unexplored so few reports on the experiences exist.

-The trip from the Palmas airport cost a cool fifty euros to Puerto Andratx by taxi with hotels costing an average of between two hundred and three hundred euros.
+How much do I have to fork out to buy things in Andratx?The trip from the Palmas airport cost a cool fifty euros to Puerto Andratx by taxi with hotels costing an average of between two hundred and three hundred euros.